radumarias/rencfs/CONTRIBUTING.md

 11. **DON'T INCREASE THE VERSION NUMBER IN `Cargo.toml`, WE WILL DO THAN WHEN RELEASING**
 12. Create a `git` `commit hook` file in `.git/hooks/pre-commit` with [this](hooks/linux-macos/pre-commit) content on `Linux` and `MacOS`, and [this](hooks/windows/pre-commit) on `Windows`.
 Make it executable in Linux and macOS with `chmod +x .git/hooks/pre-commit` .This will run when you do `git commit` and will make the commit to be quite slow, but please give it time to complete as this helps to fix any issues locally and not relying just on running `ci` on GitHub when you create the PR
 13. Commit your changes and if there are any errors fix them before you push them
-14. Push your changes and create a `PR` back to the `parent` repo targeting the `main` branch and request review from owners of the repository
+14. Push your changes and create a `PR` back to the `parent` repo targeting the `main` branch and request review from owners of the repository, by adding them to the `Reviewers` field
 15. Monitor the checks (GitHub actions runs) and fix the code if they are failing
 16. Respond to any comments
 17. **DON'T MERGE THE PR YOURSELF, LEAVE THAT TO REPOSITORY OWNERS**